talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 ## Add a reply count

 We can now create threads and navigate through them.
-The final feature we need is a way to tell whether comments have replies without clicking through.
+The final feature we need is a way to tell whether messages have replies without clicking through.
 To complete our threaded chat demo, we'll add a reply count feature, so that the action button is labelled, say, **Replies (3)** if there are three replies.
 If there are no replies yet we'll leave it as **Reply**.

 ### Enable a webhook for new message events